QCA Board and executive team

 As required under the Queensland Competition Authority Act 1997, the QCA always has at least three members.
 Each member is appointed for a maximum term of five years.

-The Governor in Council select and appoint members with a blend of skills and expertise in:
+The Governor in Council selects and appoints members with a blend of skills and expertise in:

 • commerce